 Since 2015, Wallbridge has reviewed over 160 projects and identified more than twenty that have advanced to a confidentiality agreement and detailed technical reviews.
-One project (Fenelon Gold) was acquired, and several other projects are under advanced discussions with the goal of additional acquisitions in 2017.
+One project (Fenelon Gold) was acquired in 2016.
+Wallbridge continues to review and discuss other advanced stage projects which could become the Company's next mines.

 Fenelon Gold is an advanced stage, near-term to production project with drill intersections suggesting considerable potential for resource expansion.
 Wallbridge has updated the resource at Fenelon Gold to incorporate additional drilling by the previous operator, completed a positive prefeasibility study, and completed three exploration programs with very positive results.
-The positive prefeasibility study ("PFS") completed in March 2017 indicates \$6.6 million pre-tax cash flows with a 92% internal rate of return ("IRR").
-Positive results from the first surface exploration drilling program at Fenelon Gold included up to 149.08 g/t gold over 7.06 metres (see Wallbridge press release dated April 18, 2017).
-Follow-up drilling results during the period included up to 346 g/t over 3.06 metres (see Wallbridge press release dated September 5, 2017) and Wallbridge has just completed a third surface exploration drilling program with results pending.
-Wallbridge is currently awaiting the permits for an underground bulk sample which is expected to begin late 2017 and will include significant underground exploration drilling.
-Full production is targeted for 2018 pending successful results of underground bulk sample and exploration drilling.
+Wallbridge is currently developing a fully-permitted underground bulk sample which will commence in Q1 2018 and will include significant underground exploration drilling.
+Production decision will be pending successful results of underground bulk sample and exploration drilling.